Using the Native SDK to Ingest Raw Frames

-• Using the Core API (when targeting desktop applications such as Windows, Mac, or Linux)
+- Using the Core API: For desktop applications such as Windows, Mac, or Linux

 Using the Core API

-Providing your own custom raw audio and video inputs to the SDK is simple.
-We will create a video frame class that represents a static RGB color, as well as an audio frame class that generates a SINE tone.
-For that, we need the following classes:
+To get started providing custom video and audio frames, we will first create a video frame class that represents a static RGB color and an audio frame class that generates a SINE tone.

 #include <vector>